canal-ourcq-villette-credit-hugo-dominguez-le-bonb

 Monday, May 5

-We're soaking up sweetness at the Bonne Maman pop-up in Le Marais
+We're filling up on sweetness at the Bonne Maman pop-up in Le Marais

-On the occasion of Mother's Day (don’t forget the date, sweethearts, it’s always the last Sunday of May), Bonne Maman invites us to (re)discover its delightful treats in a temporary shop in the heart of Le Marais.
-On the menu: jams, spreads, madeleines, and other delicious goodies, perfect for filling up on sweetness and love.
+To celebrate Mother's Day (don’t forget the date, Bonbecs, as always, the last Sunday in May), Bonne Maman invites us to (re)discover its delightful treats in a temporary boutique in the heart of Le Marais.
+On the menu: jams, spreadable pastes, madeleines, and other delicious goodies, perfect for indulging in sweetness and love.
 It’s also a chance to explore exclusive collections with unique flavors, limited edition gift sets, and other surprises.
-In short, the perfect spot to treat your (wonderful) mom without compromise.
+In short, the perfect spot to treat your (lovely) mom without compromise!

 Bonne Maman